Materialfy/M-Dash/README.md

 - more prepackaged components
 - pro version(if I get to it)
 - this will always be free
 - more features and support

-## Bugs
-Checkout the Issues tab
+- dynamic inline edit

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)